 Sam started his talk by helping the attendees understand today’s consumer behavior, sharing that the growth of mobile has triggered the emergence of new conduct where customers go online to help them make their decisions.
-Not only that, but they’ve also become more curious and they want to know everything and they are searching for every detail before making a purchase.
+Not only that, but they’ve also become more curious, want to know everything, and search for every detail before making a purchase.

 “If you’re not looking at speed, if you’re not looking at clarity on your website as a key factor, then you’re probably losing it.
 It’s very, very, very important to remain simple and fast.”

 Google’s Market Lead, Sam Jeanblanc, talks about how to maximize consumer data for SEM.
 Photo by Harlie Abejuela.

 Finally, Sam discussed that since we have more data than ever on consumers and their behaviors, SEO is becoming more important to give them tailored results.
 But if a business wants to succeed, paid ads or search engine marketing should be utilized.

 “ If you don’t have a strong SEM strategy, you’re probably not capturing all the opportunity that’s available.”

 And so, Sam went on to share some practical tips to leverage data so you can create a targeted SEM strategy.

 With so much data available, you’ll need to segment them using CRM databases such as HubSpot and analyze their activity.

 - Who among them has been visiting your website many times now?

 - Who made it to the pricing page?